A NSW Government website

 Financial reports

-You must submit an updated and authorised financial report with all your progress reports.
+You must submit an updated financial report with all your progress reports.
 You also need to submit a certified financial report as a part of your final project report.

 If you need to rearrange your project’s budget, you should apply for a budget variation.